danyork/draft-york-manycouches-completely-virtual-meetings/draft-york-manycouches-completely-virtual-meetings.md

 Part of a physical meeting involves discovering other people with common interests or backgrounds.
 How do you help people find others?

+## Building relationships

+So much of the relationship-building that helps get work done happens through the informal side meetings, going out to dinner, going off in groups.
+How can any of this be replicated remotely?

+## Calendars for users

+Could there be a way for users to be able to share when they are going to be in different sessions?
+Or when they would be available to "hang out" virtually?

+What level of "presence" could be made visible for virtual attendees?

 ## Voting / Hums